Video game remake: Demake

 While most demakes are homebrew efforts from passionate fans, some are officially endorsed by the original creators such as Pac-Man Championship Editions Famicom/NES demake being printed onto Japanese physical editions of the Namcot Collection as an original bonus game.

-For much of the 1990s in China, Hong Kong, and Taiwan, black market developers created unauthorized adaptations of modern games such as Street Fighter II, Mortal Kombat, Final Fantasy VII or Tekken for the NES, which enjoyed considerable popularity in the regions because of the availability of low-cost compatible systems.
+For much of the 1990s in China, Hong Kong, and Taiwan, black market developers created unauthorized adaptations of then-modern games such as Street Fighter II, Mortal Kombat, Phantasy Star IV, Final Fantasy VII or Tekken for the NES, which enjoyed considerable popularity in the regions because of the availability of low-cost compatible systems.